Alzymologist/Distillation/README.md

 | Mass of pycnometer (with residue), g    | 81.8783 | 81.9567 |
 | pH                                      | 4.310   | 4.330   |

 ### Creating report PDF
-Once you entered this data, got to the "Create report" tab, choose what to include in the report and generate it by clicking the button.
+Once you have entered the data manually or loaded the state, you can go to the "Create report" tab, choose what to include in the report, and generate the report.

 ## To do
 * Add functions for color and bitterness calculations.
-* Create a data loading system.
-It will help to load widgets state after Kernel shut down and also to do testing.
 * Check existing functions and data inside `update()` for correctness.